guglielmobartelloni/codenotes.nvim/README.md

 When reviewing code in a project, it's often helpful to take notes with comments and explanations about the code’s functionality.
 However, manually copying code into a separate file for note-taking can be tedious, and it’s easy to lose context and references in the process.

-Introducing neatnotes.nvim – a simple note-taking plugin that automatically creates a dedicated note file for your project.
+Introducing codenotes.nvim – a simple note-taking plugin that automatically creates a dedicated note file for your project.
 It inserts the selected code snippet with references to the file and line numbers in a clean, easy-to-read markdown format.

 ![Preview](https://i.imgur.com/eMkbQQj.gif)